 ApsaraDB for MongoDB has no schema and is suitable for startup business needs.
 You do not need to worry about changing schemas.
 You can store structured data in ApsaraDB for Relational Database Service (RDS), flexible business data in ApsaraDB for MongoDB, and hot data in ApsaraDB for Redis or ApsaraDB for Memcache.
 This helps you write and read business data with high efficiency and reduce the cost of data storage.

-ApsaraDB for MongoDB supports two-dimensional space indexes, providing great support for location-based mobile app businesses.
-At the same time, the dynamic storage method of MongoDB is especially suitable for storing heterogeneous data from multiple systems, satisfying the needs of mobile apps.
+ApsaraDB for MongoDB supports two-dimensional spatial indexes, so it can provide support for location-based apps.
+Its dynamic storage mode is also suitable for storing heterogeneous data from multiple systems.
+This satisfies the requirements of apps.

-In asynchronous disk scenarios, ApsaraDB for MongoDB can provide excellent plugin performance and has memory database processing capabilities.
-MongoDB provides a secondary index function to meet the need for dynamic queries.
-It can use the map-reduce aggregate framework to perform multidimensional data analysis.
+ApsaraDB for MongoDB provides a secondary index feature for dynamic queries.
+It can use the MapReduce aggregation framework of MongoDB to conduct multidimensional data analysis.